Supplementary Material

 )

-Relationship between true survival S_Y(\tau^*) and theoretical shift from the global minimum, using a sample of data from the Weibull simulation experiments
+Relationship between true survival S_Y(\tau^*) and empirical shift from the global minimum, using a sample of data from the Weibull simulation experiments

 Code